dlillard/AIOS/README.md

 When the AI generating neuron program has been implemented, the program should execute another instance of itself.

-Finally, create a copy of the entire project so far, have the copy modify the original with its output.
+Finally, create a copy of the entire project so far, have the copy modify the original with its output, and the original output back to the copy.